-Physics, Chemistry, Geography, Psychology, Drama, Sociology, German, History, Product design, English literature, IT,
+Physics, Chemistry, Geography, Drama, Sociology, German, History, Product design, English literature, IT, Law, Economics,

-Law, Economics, Government & Politics
+Government & Politics

-CTEC/BTEC: Health and Social Care, Applied Science, Law, Business Studies, Sport, Dance studies which specifically cater for the students' onward journey into apprenticeship: BTEC Level 2 Workskills/BTEC Level 2 Planning and Participating in Work Experience/BTEC Level 2 Personal & Social Development/GCSE Maths/English re-sits if required.
+CTEC/BTEC: Health and Social Care, Applied Science, Applied Psychology, Law, Business Studies, Sport, Dance, Performing Arts

+Pre-Apprenticeship Programme: A one-year course that is aimed at Post 16 students as an alternative to A-levels.
+The programme consists of vocational/academic studies which specifically cater for the students' onward journey into apprenticeship: BTEC Level 2 Workskills/BTEC Level 2 Planning and Participating in Work Experience/BTEC Level 2 Personal & Social Development/GCSE Maths/English re-sits if required.
 There is also an element of work Experience for 3 days per week from October - July and will be a bespoke provision, tailored to each individual student's future aspirations.